Marcello Papiniano Cusani: The founding of the University of Altamura

-In 1746, Cusani was appointed archpriest of Altamura Cathedral and, there he carried out reforms in the spirit of the so-called giannonism (based on the ideas of Pietro Giannone), aimed at affirming the king's privileges over those of the clergy.
-He developed works of reform of the clergy and, above all, he had the idea of establishing a university of studies in the city, using the revenues of the so-called Monte a Moltiplico.
+In 1746, Cusani was appointed archpriest of Altamura Cathedral where he carried out reforms in the spirit of the so-called giannonism (based on the ideas of Pietro Giannone), aimed at affirming the king's privileges over those of the clergy.
+He developed works of reform of the clergy and had the idea of establishing a university of studies in the city, using the revenues of the so-called Monte a Moltiplico.

-The collection of funds had already begun a century before, in 1640, but for a different purpose, that is to transform the arciprelatura nullius of Altamura into a bishopric, perhaps in order to be stronger against the claims of the nearby bishopric of Gravina.
-Cusani's idea was to use the savings of Monte a Moltiplico in order to establish a university and guarantee a public and royal (not led by the church) education.
+Funding for the project had begun in 1640, to turn the arciprelatura nullius of Altamura into a bishopric.
+Cusani's idea was to use the savings of Monte a Moltiplico in order to establish a university and guarantee a public and royal education.
 The idea pleased the then king of Naples, Charles III of Spain, who was interested in limiting the dominance of the Church in the education of the youths.

 Marcello Papiniano Cusani was the founder of the University of Altamura, implementing the incorporation of the two functions of rector and archpriest of Altamura Cathedral in the same person.
 This feature of dual office remained for the entire life of the university.
 The first to become both rector of the university and archpriest of the cathedral was Cusani himself, who was also a teacher of law therein; from 1747 to 1752, he directed both the university and the cathedral but, following disagreements with the local clergy, he decided to leave the city asking Galiani to allow him to "leave".
 The university he founded remained open until the beginning of the XIX century.